 Every Flavor of Jolly Rancher, Ranked by Jolliness

-Hard candies can often dredge up traumatic memories of "treats" of dubious origin delivered from the pockets and purses of the elderly.
-But for years, Jolly Ranchers have managed to hoist the reputation of hard candy back into a place of honor, wrapping a rainbow of neon candies into tight bows and packaging them in cheerful bags geared towards the youths, while your grandma continues to suck on yellow Life Savers.
-But not all Jolly Ranchers instill jolliness equally, so we ranked them accordingly.
+Hard candies often conjure up images of the eldery reaching into their pockets and purses for a little treat.
+But for years, Jolly Ranchers have somehow managed to hoist the reputation of hard candy back into a place of honor by wrapping a rainbow of neon candies into tight bows and packaging them in cheerful bags geared towards the youths.
+The brand has ventured into lollipops, gummies, and other sugary snacks sure to stick to your teeth in recent years, but in the spirit of grandma's dedication to hard candies we stuck to the originals for this ranking.
+Not all of the hard candies are equally jolly, so we ranked them accordingly.

 Let’s just get grape out of the way, shall we?
-Grape candy inherently tastes like those days spent home with the flu, cautiously tipping purple cough medicine down your throat.
-In no world was that a place of jolliness.
-And neither is a grape Jolly Rancher.
+Grape candy tastes like those days spent home with the flu, cautiously tipping purple cough medicine down your throat.
+Sure, it's one of the originals, but anything flu-adjacent is a no from me.

-It could just be a me thing, but there’s something horrifying about the kinds of people who actively choose to chew cinnamon gum or suck on cinnamon candies, who live for that self-inflicted, certainly angry, fiery burn.
-If you’re that in need of something to disguise your garlic breath, try a Tic Tac.
+It could just be a me thing, but there’s something horrifying about the kind of people who actively choose to chew cinnamon gum or suck on cinnamon candies, who live for that self-inflicted, certainly angry, fiery burn of cinnamon alcohol.
+Plus, it strays away from the almost-too-sweet fruity flavors we seek out Jolly Ranchers for.

-Part of Jolly Ranchers’ tropical fruit line, Mountain Berry feels like a slightly better version of Blue Raspberry -- one where in a world littered with processed blue raspberry flavors, this tastes closer to what actually grows in the ground.
+Mountain Berry feels like a slightly better version of Blue Raspberry -- one where in a world littered with processed blue raspberry flavors, this tastes closer to a respberry you'd find growing in the ground.
 Suck on it for long enough, though, and it manages to lose its flavor entirely.
-But it’s guaranteed that your tongue will turn a deep shade of purple, and that is more jolly than not.

 Lemon is surprisingly palatable and delicate in flavor, as if someone daintily squeezed a drop of lemon juice on your tongue -- it stings for a moment, but then becomes sweet, making for a simple, pleasant, and not too overpowering candy.